RatJuggler/dinosauria-bot/README.md

 # dinosauria-bot

-Dinosaur of the Day Twitter bot currently tweeting under the handle [@dinosauria_bot](https://twitter.com/dinosauria_bot)
+This bot currently tweets a "Dinosaur of the Day Twitter" under the handle [@dinosauria_bot](https://twitter.com/dinosauria_bot).
+Work is underway to also allow it to tweet a fictitious "Fake Dinosaur".

-Tweets a random dinosaur name with some additional text pulled from it's Wikipedia page and a link to that page.
+It tweets a real random dinosaur name with some additional text pulled from it's Wikipedia page and a link to that page.

 Scraping the text from Wikipedia proved to be way harder than I imagined (see the comments on the [wtf_wikipeda](https://github.com/spencermountain/wtf_wikipedia) page for an idea of why).
 It now makes a reasonable